davidsavenmark/OO-Shapes/README.md

-# Labb from a Object-Oriented analysis & design course in IT-Högskolan.
+# Labb from a Object-Oriented analysis & design course in IT-Högskolan Stockholm.
 Change to master for project files.